St Mary's Church, Woolton: Stained glass windows

 The main window was donated by the Jump family.
-At the apex is a representation of the last supper.
+At the apex is a representation of the Last Supper.
 St Benedict and Scholastica are pictured below and included because of the Parish being founded by Benedictines.

 The saints below are (left to right) St Baldwin (a Benedictine reformer), St James, St Mary, St Henry and St Anne.
 These last four Saints are name saints of members of the Jump family buried outside near to the church porch.
-The inscription reads "Donante Jacob Jump luceo deo in domo" which translates as Dontated by James Jump to bring light to God’s house.
+The inscription reads "Donante Jacob Jump luceo deo in domo" which translates as "Donated by James Jump to bring light to God’s house".

-Above the word Donante can be seen the makers inscription J. P. Carpronnier, Brussels.
-Jean-Baptiste Capronnier (1814-1891) was a Belgian stained glass painter.
-Born in Brussels in 1814, he had much to do with the modern revival of glass-painting, and first made his reputation by his study of the old methods of workmanship, and his clever restorations of old examples, and copies made for the Brussels archaeological museum.
-He carried out windows for various churches in Brussels, Bruges, Amsterdam and elsewhere, and his work was commissioned also for France, Italy and England.
+Above the word Donante can be seen the maker's inscription; J. P. Capronnier, Brussels.
+Jean-Baptiste Capronnier (1814–1891) was a Belgian stained glass painter.
+Born in Brussels in 1814, he was an influential figure in the modern revival of glass- painting, and first made his reputation by his study of the old methods of workmanship.
+He created windows for various churches in Brussels, Bruges, and Amsterdam, and his work was commissioned also for France, Italy and England.
 At the Paris Exhibition of 1855 he won the only medal given for glass painting.
 He died in Brussels in 1891.